 Physiotherapists can use a range of techniques, tailored to your needs.
-These may include movement and exercise; manipulation and massage; and taping to support the weaker muscles.
+These may include movement and exercise; manipulation and massage; and support of the weaker muscles.
 Physiotherapists can also provide advice on manual handling and techniques on how to avoid falls or rise up from a chair.

 Sessions are delivered in your own home, free of charge and are provided by qualified physiotherapists.
 This service is offered subject to the availability of physiotherapists in your area.